 "Even if you don't want to believe that the moon could bring magic - which it does - a check-in each new moon or full moon gives you a way to take conscious control over your life by saying, 'I wanted this, so why didn't I apply any attention to it?
 Why am I avoiding doing that?'"

 A monthly check-in can build towards majestic change as far as Gallagher is concerned.
 "Even if you don't want to believe that the moon could bring magic - which it does - a check-in each new moon or full moon gives you a way to take conscious control over your life by saying, 'I wanted this, so why didn't I apply any attention to it?
 Why am I avoiding doing that?'"
 By regularly questioning ourselves, Gallagher thinks this can help us observe the direction we're taking in real time.
 Often we choose to reflect on this once the direction we've taken is firmly set in stone or there's an obvious choice to be made.
-"It's a beautiful way to keep yourself moving forward," she said - and consciously so.
+"It's a beautiful way to keep yourself moving forward" - and consciously so.